 A large part of my job is educating my clientele.
-There is a lot of good information on the internet about SEO and there is equally as much bad information.
-On top of that, there are different schools of thought when it comes to optimization of a website for search.
+There is a lot of good information on the internet about how to sell SEO, for example, and how SEO plays a big part in terms of digital marketing and there is equally as much bad information.
+On top of that, there are different schools of thought when it comes to the optimization of a website for search.
+There are a lot of people out there who think they know a lot about SEO when in reality they would be better off hiring someone like Optimise London to help them because they actually know what they’re doing.
 Here are some common SEO myths that still make the rounds online.

 SEO is A One-Shot Deal